Sleeping Beauty #MeToo Story ~ FairyTales for Today's Girls

 All of a sudden, one fairy showed up at the door who was not expected.
 This was the fairy Maleficent.
 She had left 50 years before and had not been seen in all that time.
 The King and Queen quickly found a place setting and royal chair to serve the new guest.
 But alas, the plate and the silverware were not of pure gold.
 This made the old fairy very angry.

 Soon it was time for each Fairy to give her blessing to the baby.
 When it came turn for Maleficent to give her blessing, she stood up.
 She pointed her long finger at the sleeping baby girl in the cradle.

 “I declare, before all of you,” Maleficent called out, “that on her 16th birthday, this child shall prick her finger on the spindle of a spinning wheel, and die!”

 With a whoosh of smoke, the evil fairy vanished.
 Everyone cried out with alarm, as you can imagine!
 But there was one fairy left who had not given her blessing.
 The King and Queen begged this fairy, whose name was Merryweather, to reverse the curse.
 Merryweather shook her head sadly – alas, that was not possible.
 But she could soften the curse.

-“On her 16th birthday,” said Merryweather, “when the princess pricks her finger on the spinning wheel, she will not die."
+“On her 16th birthday,” said Merryweather, pointing her wand at the cradle of the sleeping baby, “when the princess pricks her finger on the spinning wheel, she will not die."
 Everyone in the royal chambers gasped with relief.
-"But mind you," said Merryweather in haste,"she will fall asleep.
+"But mind you," said Merryweather in haste," she will fall asleep.
 And she will stay asleep for 100 years.”

 “One hundred years!” said the Queen.
 “After our daughter turns 16, we will not know her anymore!”